vsakel/ChatBot-Summarizer/README.md

    - When a PDF is uploading, it is first **parsed into markdown format**.
 This structured format prepares the document for processing by the LLM.

 2. Set up the API key.
    - To use OpenAI's models, we need to have an API key from OpenAI.
-The API key is used to authenticate our requests to OpenAI's servers.
+The API key allow us to send requests and communicate with OpenAI'S models.
    - Create a .env file in the backend/app folder and add the API key: `OPENAI_API_KEY=your-api-key`

 2. Declaring system and user prompts.